-Leidenfrost Levitation Activation and Measurements: Each wafer was selectively covered by 4 two dimensional arrays of devices, and electrical contact pads for each array were designed to enable independent control of the heating arrays.
-A customized rig was assembled with a stainless steel stage on an $x y z \theta$ manipulator, to assist the characterization.
-In order to maintain a uniform temperature within the stage, an mbed-controlled Peltier cooler with cooling pipes and fan was mounted on the underside of the stage to stabilize the ambient condition.
-Spring loaded electrical contacts were then used to pass a current through each array in turn.
-To verify the effectiveness of the Leidenfrost Levitation, we tested three different liquids, isopropanol (surface tension ~ 20 mN/m), acetone (surface tension ~ 28 mN/m), and deionized water (surface tension ~ 72 mN/m).
-All liquids produced similar results, once heated beyond their respective Leidenfrost transition temperatures.
-In this paper, we present the summarized results for IPA as a typical case for the lowest surface tension liquid, which is the most difficult liquid when attempting to use materials techniques to create a super-liquid-repellent state.
-A 1000x USB optical microscope was used to observe the arrays, and a FLIR A40 thermal camera was used to observe the temperature profile of the substrate.
-Different powers were applied to each heated array in turn, and the array was left for 1 minute for the temperature to equalize.
+Leidenfrost Levitation Activation and Measurements.
+Each wafer was selectively covered by 4 two-dimensional arrays of devices, and electrical contact pads for each array were designed to enable independent control of the heating arrays.
+A customized rig was assembled with a stainless steel stage on an x y z $\theta$ manipulator to assist characterization.
+To maintain a uniform temperature within the stage, an mbed-controlled Peltier cooler with cooling pipes and a fan was mounted on the underside of the stage to stabilize the ambient conditions.
+Spring-loaded electrical contacts were then used to pass a current through each array in turn.
+To verify the effectiveness of the Leidenfrost levitation, we tested three different liquids: isopropanol (surface tension $\sim$ 20 mN/m), acetone (surface tension $\sim$ 28 mN/m), and deionized water (surface tension ~72 mN/m).
+All liquids produced similar results once they were heated beyond their respective Leidenfrost transition temperatures.
+In this paper, we present the summarized results for IPA as a typical case for the lowest surface tension liquid, which is the most difficult liquid when attempting to use material techniques to create a superliquid-repellent state.
+A 1000× USB optical microscope was used to observe the arrays, and an FLIR A40 thermal camera was used to observe the temperature profile of the substrate.
+Different powers were applied to each heated array in turn, and the array was left for 1 min for the temperature to equalize.